wp-plugins/wp-rss-multi-importer/readme.txt

 assign the feed to a category, then use this shortcode on your page or post:
 [wp_rss_multi_importer category="#"]

+Use the widget.
+If your theme allows for widgets, you'll find the RSS Multi Importer Widget there.
+Configure your feeds in the administration panel, then choose the category, number of posts, sorting method in the widget admin.

 == Screenshots ==

 1. The output of this plugin on the frontend.